Towards consistent Electroweak Precision Data constraints in the SMEFT: Acknowledgements

 \section{Acknowledgements}

 We thank Alberto Guffanti for many interesting conversations and Gfitter intervention.
 We also thank Aneesh Manohar and Gino Isidori for comments on the manuscript.
-We thank Mikkel Bj\o rn for pointing out an error in Section 3.
+We thank Mikkel Bj\o rn for pointing out an error in Section 3, and Ilaria Brivio for spotting a typo in Section 4.
+M.T. acknowledges generous support by the Villum Fonden and partial support by the Danish National Research Foundation (DNRF91).
+The project leading to this application has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 660876, HIGGS-BSM-EFT.